Writing On The Door Conference: Your Writing Life

 TRACK A: Story Origins: A Generative Writing Workshop with Kat Falls

+Sometimes a single image can spark our imaginations and we’re off and writing.
+Other times we need more precise tools to bring up the subterranean riches of our minds.
 In this interactive workshop, we’ll discuss techniques for accessing this material and examine the importance of non-linear approaches in generating fresh work that showcases your unique imagination and experiences.
 We’ll look at how writers grow these sparks of inspiration into compelling narratives and different approaches to getting them onto the page.
-Finally, we’ll talk about why an exciting idea can lose its sizzle and what to do if that happens.
-Working closely with your own writing, either ongoing or created using prompts in the workshop, we will explore the extraordinary possibilities offered when we delve more deeply.
 Whether you’re a first-timer or an experienced writer, you’ll leave this class with fresh story ideas and the tools to breathe life into them.

 TRACK B: First Pages: Get ’em at Hello with Kim Suhr